florianmahner/object-dimensions/docs/README.md

 poetry shell
 ```

-## Dataset
+## Main Experiments of the Paper

+Prior to running the experiments, download the required data from [figshare](https://figshare.com/articles/dataset/VGG16_embedding/26424238?file=48071587) and place them in the `./data` folder. are required for the experiments.
 We use the THINGS dataset, which consists of 1,854 images of everyday objects.
-To download the THINGS and THINGS+ data, run:
+We provide a script download the THINGS and THINGS+ data.
+To download the data, run:

 ```bash
 make data
 ```

-## Main Experiments of the Paper

-The main experiments are detailed in the `./experiments` folder.
-Refer to the README in that directory for an overview.
+The code for all experiments is detailed in the [experiments](../experiments/README.md)

-## Extracting Triplets

-### Overview

-To train the model, triplet data is required.
+     folder.
+We provide config files for each experiment in the [configs](../configs) folder.

+## Learning representational embeddings

+We learn interpretable representational embeddings from behavioral responses to natural images using a triplet odd-one-out task.
+The choices can be obtained by:

+1. Running behavioral experiments with humans.
+2. Simulating triplet choices from any representation space (e.g., DNN activations, neural recordings).

+The repository supports both the simulation of behavioral choices and the use of actual behavioral data to train an embedding model.

 Triplets can be simulated from any representation space or collected from actual behavioral responses.
+If you have actual behavioral reponses, make sure that the data is of shape [n_samples, 3], where each row contains the indices of the triplets and the *last column* by definition denotes the odd one out.

 ### Simulating Triplets

 Use the `run_tripletization.py` script to simulate triplets.
-Example configurations are provided in the `./configs` folder.
+Example configurations are provided in the [configs](../configs)  folder.

 To extract triplets from DNN representations, run: